Akamai SIEM Integration

-Use your favorite Security Information and Event Management (SIEM) solution to analyze security events generated from the Akamai platform.
-Capture, retain, and deliver security information and events to your SIEM app in real-time.
-If you use Kona Site Defender, Client Reputation, Web Application Protector, or Bot Manager (BETA) you can analyze security events generated on the Akamai platform alongside security events from other sources.
+Use your favorite security information and event management (SIEM) solution to analyze security events generated from the Akamai platform.
+Capture, retain, and deliver security information and events to your SIEM app in near real-time.
+If you use Kona Site Defender, Client Reputation, Web Application Protector, or Bot Manager you can analyze security events generated on the Akamai platform alongside security events from other sources.

 How it works

-Every time a security policy triggers, the system generates a security event.
-The Akamai Security Events Collector captures these security events across edge servers and exposes a RESTful SIEM API for fetching security events.
+Each time a security policy gets triggered, the system generates a security event.
+The Akamai Security Events Collector captures security events across edge servers and exposes a RESTful SIEM API for fetching these events.

-You install the SIEM connector behind your corporate firewall.
-The connector makes periodic calls to SIEM API to securely collect JSON events data in near real time from the Akamai Security Events Collector via its API.
-The connector then converts these events into proper format and sends the data to your SIEM software.
+The SIEM connector is installed behind your corporate firewall.
+The connector makes periodic calls to the SIEM API to securely collect JSON event data in near real-time from the Akamai Security Events Collector.
+The connector then converts the events into the proper format and sends the data to your SIEM software.

 Set up SIEM integration

 You set up SIEM integration in four basic steps:

 Step 1: Turn on SIEM integration

 - In Control Center, under WEB & DATA CENTER SECURITY, click Security Configuration.

 - Open the security configuration for which you want to collect SIEM data.